abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/jobshop_def_data.rst

       :math:`C` is a set of *conjunctive arcs* between the :math:`i^{\textrm{th}}` and :math:`(i+1)^{\textrm{th}}` tasks of a job.
         We also add conjunctive arcs from :math:`s` to the first task of every job and from the last task of every job to :math:`t`.
-        These arcs are plain in the Figure :ref:`disjunctive_graph1`.
+        These arcs are plain in the figure.

       :math:`D` is a set of *disjunctive arcs* between tasks to be processed on the same machine.
-        These arcs are dotted or dashed in the Figure :ref:`disjunctive_graph1`.
+        These arcs are dotted or dashed in the figure.

 ..  raw:: latex